jeromeabel/astro-playground/src/content/blog/exploring-the-essence-of-meditation.md

 ---
-title: 'The Meditative Journey: Exploring the Essence of Meditation'
+title: 'Exploring the Essence of Meditation'
 date: 2023-08-01
 description: 'Embark on a profound meditative journey and discover the true essence of mindfulness.'
 ---